5 Factors to Help You Set the Right Rental Price

 - Layout- Railroad style apartments are less desirable than other layouts.

 - Floor Level- Higher floors are more desirable.
-The exception is a walk up, where after the third floor, you will have to start lowering the price because people will not want to go up and down all of the stairs.
+The exception is a walk up, where after the third floor, you will have to start lowering the price because people will not want to go up and down the stairs.

 - An extra closet, balcony or window makes a unit more desirable.

-3. The Right Rent Attracts Tenants
+The Right Rent Leads to Profits

 For example, when the economy is bad, the demand for rentals can go up because people can no longer afford their homes and are forced to rent instead.
 A bad economy can also cause a greater demand for smaller, cheaper apartments because people have to downsize.
 Another example is, in the summer, the demand for larger apartments may be greater because families are trying to move before the school year starts.